HOW MUCH DOES A LOGO COST?

 Literally hundreds of carefully, cunningly crafted brand logo designs are presented to us every day on screens, in newspapers, on packagings, on clothing and on posters.
 Even on radio, companies deploy their taglines and signature music or sounds as aural logos.
 They select particular voices, tones and inflections to suit the core logo idea and that of the brand concept.

 We are now so adept at sifting through logos that the ones that register have to be really brilliant graphic designs – and the ones relevant to our personal or corporate needs.
-To do that effectively logos must absolutely, work instantly with total clarity.
+To do that effectively, logos must work instantly with total clarity.
 And that requires finesse.

 THE ART OF LOGO DESIGN